Europass Curriculum Vitae Writing Tips

 What is Europass?

-That is why, on December 15, 2004, through Decision No 2241/2004/EC, the European Parliament and the Council adopted a single transparent framework for qualifications and competencies by establishing Europass.
+On December 15, 2004, through Decision No 2241/2004/EC, the European Parliament and the Council adopted a single transparent framework for qualifications and competencies by establishing Europass.

 Europass consists of five documents: the Europass Curriculum Vitae (CV), the Europass Language Passport, the Europass Certificate Supplement, the Europass Diploma Supplement, and the Europass Mobility document.
 The first two forms you can fill in yourself, while the other three are filled in and issued by competent organizations.